Skip to main content

 What is the difference between Google AI Mode and AI Overviews?

 AI Overviews appear automatically at the top of standard search results when Google determines an AI summary adds value.
 AI Mode is a separate, opt-in search experience that users access via a dedicated tab.
-AI Mode responses are longer, cite more sources, and support follow-up questions within the same session.
+AI Mode responses are 4x longer than AI Overviews, cite more sources, support follow-up questions, and accept voice, image, and camera input.
+Only 13.7% of citations overlap between the two features, so brands need to optimise for them as distinct surfaces.

 Does ranking on page one of Google guarantee citation in AI Mode?